First Line Supervision Course

 This course is MCOLES approved for 302 funds and SNC approved for 911 dispatch training funds.
 MCOLES certification is available to Michigan residents.
 Continuing Education Unit (CEU) credits are available upon successful completion of the 80-hour course.

-Lieutenant Bart Crane has served with the Meridian Township Police Department since 1999, and previously worked for the Western Michigan University Police Department.
-He graduated from Western Michigan University in 1996 with a Bachelor Degree in Science and is working towards a Master Degree in Business Administration.
-Lieutenant Crane is currently assigned as the Uniform Division Commander.
-He has served as Detective Sergeant, Patrol Sergeant, Investigator, Field Training Officer, Motorcycle Officer, and in many other roles.
+Captain Bart Crane has served with the Meridian Township Police Department since 1999, and previously worked for the Western Michigan University Police Department.
+He graduated from Western Michigan University in 1996 with a Bachelors Degree in Science and is working towards a Masters Degree in Business Administration.
+Bart served as the Class President of the 7th Class of the Michigan State University School of Staff and Command.
+Captain Crane is currently assigned as the Uniform Division Commander.
+He has served as Lieutenant, Detective Sergeant, Patrol Sergeant, Investigator, Field Training Officer, Motorcycle Officer, and in many other roles.

 June Werdlow Rogers is a dedicated crime-fighter.
 She earned a PhD in Criminal Justice and Criminology from the University of Maryland and after serving 28 years in in law enforcement (local and federal), she retired as DEA's New England Special Agent in Charge in 2008.
 Since then, she has authored several books including Cracking the Double Standard Code and Now Hiring Criminal Justice Professionals and focuses on educating criminal justice professionals.
 From speaking at national conferences or in college classrooms to writing published works, Dr. Rogers’ goal is always preventing victimization and offending as reflected in her latest work with The Youth Connection entitled The Boss of me is Me (2016), an interactive notebook designed to help teens live crime-free.